How to Self-Publish a Children’s Paperback Book

 If you need a detailed tutorial for formatting the book’s manuscript with MS Word, I cover that in another article, “How to Properly Format and Self-Publish Your Book.”
 The link is in the references.2

-For the purpose of this article, I’ll focus on using KDP and what you need to do for creating a children’s book.
+For this article, I’ll focus on using KDP and what you need to do for creating a children’s book.

-The first page should just contain the title.
-This is true for any book.
+The first page should only contain the title.
+That's true for any book.

 The flip side of that title page is the copyright page (always on the left).
 I’ll go into detail on that below.